sf-wdi-19-20/modules/w4_d3_1_auth_bcrypt/README.md

 * **Express:** for building our application and handling requests
 * **Middleware:**
   * `body-parser`: for handling incoming form data
-  * `cookie-parser`: for handling incoming cookie data
+  * `express-session`: for setting sessions and cookies
 * **Mongoose Models:** for CRUD-ing users and setting up authentication methods
 * <a href="https://github.com/ncb000gt/node.bcrypt.js" target="_blank">**bcrypt:**</a> for hashing users' passwords